bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

     compile error (functions) or runtime warning (functions/builtin class methods) user defined class methods is fine.
-    bpc continue to run the function while php return NULL if the function is builtin.
+    bpc continue to run the function while php return NULL if the function is builtin. for method with default value arguments, bpc not check arguments count. @see ext/fileinfo/tests/bug61173.phpt

 3. must take exactly arguments